adobe/spacecat-api-service/db/dynamo-schema-validation/readme.md

       - `imsOrgId` (String): An ID representing the organization to which the site belongs.
       - `GSI1PK` (String): A partition key used for global secondary index queries.
    - **Global Secondary Index**:
-      - `sites_all`: Index to facilitate queries across all sites, with `GSI1PK` as the partition key and `baseURL` as the sort key.
+      - `all_sites`: Index to facilitate queries across all sites, with `GSI1PK` as the partition key and `baseURL` as the sort key.
    - **Example**:
       - `{ id: "site-1", baseURL: "https://example1.com", imsOrgId: "org-123", GSI1PK: "ALL_SITES" }`